HideakiAbe/ESP32Repository/README.md

 ```

 ### after upload sample sketch
-to esp32 board, wait for "You can now access graph to http://<ipaddress>" on serial monitor.
-You will be able to access http://<ipaddress> through web browser.
+to esp32 board, wait for "You can now access graph to http://<ipaddress>" on the serial monitor.
+You will be able to access http://<ipaddress> through a web browser.
 ![windBlows](https://github.com/HideakiAbe/ESP32Repository/blob/main/doc/tornadopng.png)

 ## using 4 objects
 ### webGraph object coordinate system

 ![](https://github.com/HideakiAbe/ESP32Repository/blob/main/doc/webGraphOject.png)
 webGraph Xsize and Ysize are automatically determined by child graphs size and its count.
 Default setting xsize=460 and ysize=260. at the coordinate system , left upper is origin(0,0) right lower is (460,260).
 You can observe size by use of _sizeX() and _sizeY() member functions.
-But webGraph size cannot be set by user directly.
+But webGraph size cannot be set by the user directly.

 ![](https://github.com/HideakiAbe/ESP32Repository/blob/main/doc/objectLevel.png)

-The webGraph object is the top level object of this library.
-This webGraph retains a webServr pointer and the default 1 or max 3 child graphs in this object.
+The webGraph object is the top-level object of this library.
+This webGraph retains a web server pointer and the default 1 or max 3 child graphs in this object.
 Max graphs number are defined in header file <webGraphLib.h>
 graph object retains max 5 lines. line object retains max 255 points.

 ```cpp